b03902130/midterm__ntutranstutor/bug_report.md

 ## Serious:
 	- should not implement admin with identity switch, should use priviledge identity: root
-		- should use number to indicate priviledge instead of string

 ## Minors
 	- Navigation bar should collapse after clicked